-Completed questionnaires will be posted online at least 2 weeks before a general election and will be part of each candidate's individual profile on the ballot.
+Completed questionnaires will be posted online and will be part of each candidate's individual profile on the ballot.

 Write-in votes will not be counted, so please nominate any USHPA member that wishes to run for the board by September 1.

-Each USHPA member may vote for up to 4 candidates, with 1 vote cast for each of the 4 open seats.
+Each USHPA member may vote for up to four (4) candidates, with one (1) vote cast for each of the four (4) open seats.

 A candidate must receive at least 50 votes or win votes from at least 5% of the voters (whichever is greater) to be declared a viable candidate and be included in the second stage of the election process, the diversity algorithm.
 (Example: If 2,000 members turn out, each voting for up to four candidates, 5% of the voters is 100 votes.
 Any candidates not winning 100 votes will be discarded from the selection process.)

 Research shows that diverse workgroups do better work.
-USHPA's diversity algorithm focuses on diversity in region, wing type, age, and gender to help ensure that all members are represented and to create the strongest board possible.
+USHPA's representation algorithm focuses on region, wing type, age, and gender to help ensure that all members are represented and to create the strongest board possible.

-The goals for each diversity category are as follows:
+The goals for each category are as follows:

-Region: At least 1 board member from each of USHPA's 5 regions.
+Region: At least one (1) board member from each of USHPA's 5 regions.

-Wing type: At least 3 current, active pilots of each wing type (hang glider and paraglider).
+Wing type: At least three (3) current, active pilots of each wing type (hang glider and paraglider).

 Candidates are ranked by the number of votes they received in the election.
-Then, the algorithm begins filling the board seats based on the diversity goals, beginning with region.
-For example, if the current board already represented all regions except for region 4, the algorithm would select the candidate from region 4 who received the most votes, making them the first new board member.
+Then, the algorithm begins filling the board seats based on the representation goals, beginning with region.
+For example, if the current board already represented all regions except for Region 4, the algorithm would select the candidate from Region 4 who received the most votes, making them the first new board member.
 Next, the algorithm would look at wing type.
-If the current board needed 2 paraglider pilots to fulfill the goal of at least 3 current hang glider and 3 current paraglider pilots, the algorithm would next select the two paraglider pilots with the highest number of votes (regardless of other diversity factors, and not counting the director who was previously selected in the regional diversity step).
-Although a higher number of votes gives candidates a greater chance of being selected for the board, this process means that candidates with the most votes may not always become directors based on other diversity factors.
+If the current board needed two (2) paraglider pilots to fulfill the goal of at least three (3) current hang glider and three (3) current paraglider pilots, the algorithm would next select the two paraglider pilots with the highest number of votes (regardless of other diversity factors, and not counting the director who was previously selected in the regional representation step).
+Although a higher number of votes gives candidates a greater chance of being selected for the board, this process means that candidates with the most votes may not always become directors based on other representation factors.

-For a more detailed explanation of the diversity algorithm, please see this video or Article VII of USHPA's bylaws.
+For a more detailed explanation of the representation algorithm, please see this video or Article VII of USHPA's bylaws.